geebioso/VDGLM/README.md

 code subdirectories to your path.
 3)  Run the following functions in order:
-    * `batchmode/run_subjects_in_parallel`: this file will perform one analysis for each subject in parallel
+    * `batchmode/run_subjects_in_parallel`: this file will perform one analysis for each subject in parallel.
+We use `whsim=26` in the paper.
     * `batchmode/combine_results`: this file will join all the results into group level files
     * `stats/compute_cohens_d`: this function will compute group-level Cohen's d for